 Please note, however, that by Board policy, the school is unable to offer individual student education programs.
-Parents of students who have special educational needs are strongly advised to consult with the Student Services Coordinator prior to initiating the enrollment process.
+Parents of students who have special educational needs are strongly advised to consult with the Principal during the enrollment process.
 While we make every effort to provide a viable learning support program, students are expected to be able to meet the demands of the regular academic program at all grade levels.
 Students whose needs cannot be met by the school will not be enrolled.

 The school maintains two Resource Rooms – one in the Elementary School and one in the Middle School (for HS and MS students).
 Students in the Elementary School are generally provided with in-class support, as recommended at Optimal Match meetings and approved by the Principal.
 In certain circumstances (again, as approved by the Principal) a student may be withdrawn from the classroom for specialized instruction in the Elementary Resource Room.

 Middle and High School Students are generally supported in the Resource Room.
 Middle School students may have a Communication Skills (remedial literacy) course, an Independent Study course (remedial Mathematics and/or English) or an Ed Lab (supervised Study period).
 In addition to providing these courses, the MS/HS Resource Room provides a supervised class for any students who need: assistance with a specific assignment, to complete a test or quiz with accommodations such as additional time, use of a computer, or the provision of a reader or scribe.

 English Language Learners (ELL) and English as an Academic Language (EAL)